janek1842/progress_documentation-/README.md

-# progress_documentation-
+# UniversityScripts

-In this repository I document some of my projects as well as work connected with studying ICT
+## In this repository I document some of my minor projects and work related to studying ICT

-Switch to other branches to see code
+Switch to other branches to see code !